-The sixth edition of The Program for Priestly Formation includes intellectual formation as an integral component of the propaedeutic stage, though its nature, methods and goals should be distinct from academic studies in the sense of secular schooling or job training (cf. PPF #114).
+The sixth edition of The Program for Priestly Formation includes intellectual formation as an integral component of the propaedeutic stage, though in its nature, methods, and goals should be distinct from academic studies in the sense of secular schooling or job training (cf. PPF #114).

 The course content most suitable to the propaedeutic stage includes spirituality and prayer, catechesis/doctrine, and biblical literacy (cf. PPF #129).
-Seminarians should be taught “how to pray, especially scriptural meditation and the art of lectio divina.”
-They should also be introduced to “the great schools of spiritual theology and the spiritual masters.”
+Seminarians are taught “how to pray, especially scriptural meditation and the art of lectio divina.”
+They are introduced to “the great schools of spiritual theology and the spiritual masters.”
 Additionally, the propaedeutic stage is “an ideal opportunity to acquire an initial and overall familiarity with Christian doctrine by studying the Catechism of the Catholic Church.”
 Equally important is that seminarians “obtain an introductory knowledge of the Bible” (PPF #268 and Ratio Fundamentalis, no. 59).

-Seminarians at STPSU typically take twelve courses in the propaedeutic stage, which are spread over four modules.
-The courses normally meet once a week for two hours and are held in the morning or early afternoon.
-Although the seminarians’ coursework is not evaluated as is the case in a formal academic program, instructors can require reading assignments, interviews, reflection papers, and journalling assignments.
+Seminarians at STPSU typically take twelve courses in the propaedeutic stage, spread over four modules.
+The courses usually meet once a week for 90 minutes and are held in the morning or early afternoon.
+Although the seminarians’ coursework is not evaluated as it is the case in a formal academic program, instructors can require reading assignments, interviews, reflection papers, journalling assignments, and quizzes.
 Participation includes attentive listening to presentations, contributing to group discussions, as well as personal reflection and appropriation of course material.
 It is hoped that the insights and concerns that come up in these courses will enrich a seminarian’s personal prayer and spiritual life, inform discussions that take place in spiritual direction and human formation workshops, and enhance the quality of formation discussions with the director of the program.